kgashok/cukeJava/README.md

 cukeJava
 ========
 ![Image](helloworld/img/BDDTweet.PNG?raw=true)

+"Software delivery is about writing software to achieve business outcomes.
+It sounds obvious, but often political or environmental factors distract us from remembering this.
+Sometimes software delivery can appear to be about producing optimistic reports to keep senior management happy, or just creating “busy work” to keep people in paid employment, but that’s a topic for another day.

+Usually, the business outcomes are too coarse-grained to be used to directly write software (where do you start coding when the outcome is “save 5% of my operating costs”?) so we need to define requirements at some intermediate level in order to get work done.

+Behaviour-driven development (BDD) takes the position that you can turn an idea for a requirement into implemented, tested, production-ready code simply and effectively, as long as the requirement is specific enough that everyone knows what’s going on.
+To do this, we need a way to describe the requirement such that everyone – the business folks, the analyst, the developer and the tester – have a common understanding of the scope of the work.
+From this they can agree a common definiton of “done”, and we escape the dual gumption traps of “that’s not what I asked for” or “I forgot to tell you about this other thing”."  http://buff.ly/1qAmVLP

 ![Image](helloworld/img/Cucumber%20capture.PNG?raw=true)

 BDD in Java using Cucumber within Eclipse.
 How much more fun can [testing][cukedoc] get?
 Thanks to the information provided by the folks at Merley, the [instructions][guide] really helped.